La Patrie Concert CW QIT

 The solid mahogany back and sides produce the well-balanced warmth and depth of tone, along with a surprising amount of projection (even with the slight loss of volume due to the cutaway).
 Godin's explanation for this is the minimalist soundboard bracing and thin polished down high-gloss surface finish.

 The Concert CW guitar has a brighter tone than one might expect from a standard classical guitar.
 The cutaway will be partly to blame for this by reducing the overall volume and changing the internal acoustics/reflections.
-Some purists might call that a strike, but I happen to like that aspect ofthe La Patrie Concert's tone.
-As any strings age, the first things to go are elasticity andbrightness.
+Some purists might call that a strike, but I happen to like that aspect of the La Patrie Concert's tone.

-The Godin Quantum Q1T electronics (preamp / tuner / tone controls and Piezo pickup),perform admirably when amplified.
-The system is a visually appealing gold and black, very compact, simple to operate, quiet and just does exactly what it needs to.
+The Godin Quantum QIT electronics (preamp / tuner / tone controls and Piezo pickup) perform admirably when amplified.
+The system is a visually appealing gold and black, very compact, simple to operate, quiet and just did exactly what it needed to (until it failed after 2 years).

-Just to note that the Concert and Concert CW models are available without electronics.
+Just to note that the Concert and Concert CW models are available without electronics (as are their newer Godin branded replacement models).

 The La Patrie Concert CW classical guitar is an exceptionally well made standard sized instrument.
-As you can see from the internal shots, even the bits you can't normally see show excellent workmanship and attention to detail.
-Quality control is exceptional.
+As you can see from the internal endoscope photos, even the bits you can't normally see show good to excellent workmanship and attention to detail.
+Quality control is very good.

 Of course, there was a time when that was just 'how you made a classical guitar' - then mass production happened ;-)